uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᛊ [Sowilo/Sun](#αινιγματα)
   + poem: "Sun is bright, her honey hair sheds the light whose life we share."
   + keywords: vitality, vigor, health, incitement of desire, life
++ The Wanderer's Oracle: Wind ‖ Rain Clouds
+  + situation: The Wanderer watches the wind disperse the rain clouds ahead on their path.
+  + admonition: Here comes the sun, and I say it's all right!
+Enjoy the journey.
 + Bible: Revelation 21:1-8 - The New Heaven and Earth
 + Additional Concepts:
   + "Brooding upon the waters"